CamRaff/Milestone3-RoguesDen/TESTING.md

 ### __init__.py

-The initial test flagged some minor issues like extra blank lines needed, and also flagged an issue with imports being in the wrong place, however they were needed there for app initialization so I had to add "# noqa" beside those lines of code.
+The initial test flagged some minor issues like extra blank lines needed, and also flagged an issue with imports being in the wrong place, however they were needed there for app initialisation so I had to add "# noqa" beside those lines of code.
 See below:

 <img src="testing_images/pylint/init-pylint.png" alt="init python lint" height="400">